Lauria

 Lauria is a town and comune of the province of Potenza, in Basilicata, southern Italy, situated near the borders of Calabria.
 It is a walled, medieval town on the steep side of a hill, with another portion of municipal territory in the plain below.

 It is historically the largest city in the southwestern Lucania region.

 History

 The original nucleus of the city appeared probably in the 10th century, near the place where later the Sanctuary of Madonna dell'Armo was edificated.
-However it seems that monastic activity pre-existed in the area, as Lauria just means the "lavra city".
-The Castle of Lauria, later attributed to Roger of Lauria, was built by Saracens.
+However, it seems that monastic activity pre-existed in the area, as Lauria just means the "lavra city".
+The Castle of Lauria, later attributed to Roger of Lauria, was built by Byzantins.

 In the 12th century Lauria was the seat of a Norman fief, which was held by Gibel and then by his son Richard of Lauria, who died in the battle of Benevento on 1266.

 His son Roger of Lauria was a famous admiral of the 13th century.

 In 1806 the city was destroyed and the population slaughtered by the French soldiers under general André Masséna, as punishment for having supported the Bourbon kings.